 Mash the vegetable mix with a potato masher.
 I do not like to use an immersion blender because a little texture increases the taste.

-Stir the pav bhaji masala, kashmiri red chili powder, and tomato paste.
+Stir the pav bhaji masala, Kashmiri red chili powder, and tomato paste.
 Mix it well and let it cook for 2-3 minutes.
 Stir continuously to avoid sticking.
 Cover it with a lid if it splatters.
-Add a little bit butter at this point.
+Add a little bit of butter at this point.
 Avoid butter if making vegan bhaji.

 Taste and adjust seasoning.
 Butter the rolls and heat them.
 Chop onion and cilantro for garnish.
 Sprinkle some lemon juice.
 Serve with onion, cilantro, and hot buns.